Seaz9/PiDiViT/README.md

 This project is under the Apache-2.0 license.

 ⚙️ Acknowledgement
-PiDiViT builds upon the good work of [Devit](https://github.com/mlzxy/devit).
-Special thanks to the Devit team for their exceptional open-source contributions.
+PiDiViT builds upon the good work of [DE-ViT](https://github.com/mlzxy/devit).
+Special thanks to the DE-ViT team for their exceptional open-source contributions.

 ⭐ Support the Project
 If PiDiViT accelerates your research, please ⭐ the repository and cite it to support future development.